drumm-mv/Election_Analysis/README.md

 <img src="https://github.com/drumm-mv/Election_Analysis/blob/62ef4612bb23cd1112f3ba9e568b2b8964d1e227/Resources/Election_results_output.png" width=50% height=50%>

 ## Summary
 With some minor changes the provided script could be utilized for any election.
-Below you will find a two optional features that could faciltate this update:
+Below you will find two optional features that could faciltate this update:
 - The addition of selecting your input and output file names and locations through a GUI rather than a preset of hardcoded file names and locations.
 - Utilize the header record to determine index of specific field names